sjliu68/Estimation-of-PM2.5-PM10-from-Satellite-Imagery/README.md

 ## Based on 6S model to estimate AOD

-- First, one needs to create a lookup table (LUT) from the 6S model This Python version of 6S emulator is strongly recommended: https://github.com/samsammurphy/6S_emulator
+- First, one needs to create a lookup table (LUT) from the 6S model.
+This Python version of 6S emulator is strongly recommended: https://github.com/samsammurphy/6S_emulator
 - After creating the lookup table, run **estimate_aod.py** based on your Landsat-8 data